Kitura/Kitura-CredentialsHTTP/README.md

 This example shows how to use this plugin to authenticate requests with HTTP Basic authentication.
 <br>

-First create an instance of `Credentials` and an instance of `CredentialsHttpBasic` plugin, supplying a verify callback:
+First create an instance of `Credentials` and an instance of `CredentialsHttpBasic` plugin, supplying a `UserProfileLoader` function:

 ```swift
 import Credentials